Jellycious/microhsm/README.md

 One can define state machines in two different ways:

-- Option 1 - Defining states and HSMs manually.
+- Option 1 - Defining states and HSMs manually:

-> Create your HSMs by creating your own HSMs and state classes that inherit from the `BaseHSM` and `BaseState` classes.
+> Create your HSMs by creating your own HSMs and state classes that inherit from the
+> `BaseHSM` and `BaseState` classes.

-- Option 2 - Defining states and HSMs through the use of macros
+- Option 2 - Defining states and HSMs through the use of macros (recommended):

 > Define your HSMs using a set of expressive macros.
-This approach offers a more concise and readable syntax, significantly reducing boilerplate code.
-While it abstracts away some implementation details, it streamlines development and improves maintainability for most use cases.
+This approach offers a more concise and readable syntax,
+> significantly reducing boilerplate code.
+While it abstracts away
+> some implementation details, it streamlines development and improves maintainability for most use cases.

 ## Vertex and Event IDs
 Every vertex and event should have a unique ID associated to it.